 Given the very long-term nature of the liabilities, a long term view of prospective returns from equities is taken.
-For the purpose of the triennial funding valuation at 31 March 2013 and setting contribution rates effective from 1 April 2014, the Fund actuary has assumed that future investment returns earned by the Fund over the long term will be 1.7% per annum greater than the return available from investing in index-linked government bonds at the time of the valuation.
+For the purpose of the triennial funding valuation at 31 March 2013 and setting contribution rates effective from 1 April 2014, the Fund actuary has assumed that future investment returns earned by the Fund over the long term will be 1.7% per annum greater than the long term yield on fixed interest UK Government bonds at the time of the valuation.
 The long term in this context would be 20 to 30 years or more.
 In the opinion of the Fund actuary, based on the current investment strategy of the Fund, an asset outperformance assumption (AOA) of 1.7% per annum is within a range that would be considered acceptable for the purposes of the funding valuation.
-The same financial assumptions are adopted for all ongoing employers.
-All employers have the same asset allocation.